 The first leg of the journey from Delhi to Manali will be comfortable as the roads are superb.
 Just before arriving at Manali, you have to go through winding roads making your ride bumpy.

 Day 1 of 7 days Spiti Valley Itinerary

 Spend a day in Manali, overnight in Manali

-As you will arrive to Manali from Delhi through a lengthy journey, I would recommend to stay there for a day to get some rest and discover the wonderful town.
-It will also help you acclimatise.
+As you will arrive in Manali from Delhi through a lengthy journey, I would recommend staying there for a day to get some rest and discover the wonderful town.
+It will also help you acclimatize.
 Manali is at 2050 meters from sea level.
 Coming from Delhi means you have already gained 1800 meters.
 If you head towards Spiti valley you will be 2000 meters further up, which you should not do.